chrismbirmingham/hci-face/backend/app/utils/tts/README.md

     - This will bee done in conjunction with the frontend, to improve the accuracy and number of visemes provided.
 Additional work needs to be done to improve the timing of the custom viseme generation.
-- [ ] Coqui documentation
-    - The current module is a mess, I'll clean it up and standardize the documentation.
 <!-- --8<-- [end:ttsroadmap] -->